fortrabbit/help/docs/install-symfony-5.md

 ## Get ready

 We assume you've already created a new App and chose Symfony in the [Software Preset](app#toc-software-preset).
 If not: You can do so in the [fortrabbit Dashboard](/dashboard).
 You should also have a [PHP development environment](/local-development) running on your local machine.
-If you are using Symfony 4, you can safely follow this guide, given Symfony 5 did not break compatibility changes.
+If you are using Symfony 4 or 5, you can safely follow this guide, given Symfony 6 did not break compatibility changes.

 ### Root path